northstowekarate/northstowekarate.github.io/posts/2025/02/26/index.md

 ### When attacking:
 * Ensure you are punching to the correct target
 * Ensure you are at the correct distance - the attacker sets the initial distance
-* Strong techniques with kiai on the final technique
+* Perform techniques with speed and power and with kiai on the final technique
 * Your front foot should be next to your opponents front foot, alternating from inside to outside
+* Step back when finishing

 ### When defending:
 * Wait for your opponent and get your timing right
 * Step back quickly
 * Keep your weight on your front foot
+* Block and counter with strengh and speed
 * Kiai on the final counter punch
+* Step forward when finishing